ClemensElflein/openmower.de/content/en/docs/versions/errata/ic2-is-wrong/_index.md

 {{< imgproc burnt_tomm Resize "300x q99" />}}
 {{< imgproc burnt_vermut Resize "300x q99" />}}

 ## Determining if you are affected

 INA180A3IDBVR has marking `1A9D`.
 If you see that - you are affected.
-Good chip TSC101CILT is marked `0106`.
+The good chip TSC101CILT is marked `0106`.

 {{< figure src=INA180A3IDBVR caption="Wrong INA180A3IDBVR" >}}
 {{< figure src=TSC101CILT caption="Good TSC101CILT" >}}